sasjonge/sasjonge.github.io/_publications/2018-10-01-ontology-partitioning-using-e-connections.md

 citation: 'S. Jongebloed and T. Schneider: Ontology Partitioning Using E-Connections Revisited.
 In Proc.
 31st DL, vol. 2211 of CEUR, 2018.'
 ---

-Abstract.
+## Abstract

 We revisit the technique for partitioning ontologies using E-connections introduced by Cuenca Grau et al. (2006).
 We extend the underlying notions of E-connections and partitionings to the latest OWL 2 ontology language, with the exception of the universal role, which cannot be accommodated for reasons that we